Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A sign or feeling that indicates a health problem.
 **Sentence:** A cough is a common symptom of a cold.
 **Conversation:**
-A – Why are you sick?
+A – Why are you sick
 B – I have a cough, which is a symptom of a cold.

 ### Word: Tinkle